 If you require any of the Trust leaflets in alternative formats, such as large print or alternative languages, please contact the Equality and Human Rights Department.

 Tel: 0300 131 4434 Email: esh-tr.AccessibleInformation@nhs.net

 After reading this information are there any questions you would like to ask?
-Please list below and ask a member of our team.
+Please list belo member of our team. w and ask a

 Reference